 The platform is used by over 100,000 songwriters.
 They also offer lucrative syncing opportunities for musicians who wouldn’t have been able to access their services otherwise.
 They currently employ over 40 members of staff at locations in London, Amsterdam, New York and Hamburg.

 So what is Sentric Music and what can they offer you?
 In this section, we’re going to answer this question very briefly and then get into the nitty gritty later on.
-They are essentially offering you an 80/20 royalty split and a rolling 28 day contact with the aim that all publishing contracts should be fair to the musician/band.
+They are essentially offering you an 80/20 royalty split and a rolling 28 day contact with the aim that all music publishing contracts should be fair to the musician/band.

 If you are interested in their services, the first thing you should do is sign up with your personal details.
 Then, add all of your song details to your account As well as this, talk to the artist’s services team, register any past or upcoming gigs and discover what royalties you’ll be entitled to.
 You can then apply to have your music played on adverts, films and many more fantastic exposure opportunities!

 Let’s take a look in more detail at the publishing side of what Sentric do.
 In their own words: “Music publishing is about your songs, not your recordings, but it is essential that the people who look after both of these copyrights have a strong relationship and are in constant communication.”

 Working with Sentric means that you retain the copyright to your songs This is extremely important to musicians, and Sentric regards this as putting the power back into the hands of the artists.
 Your royalties will be paid directly to you.
 You can also discover what you are owed in the way of past gigs by uploading them to Sentric Music.

 Sentric doesn’t just offer music publishing, as they have other services that may be of use to you.
 They offer sync licencing, and this can be of great benefit to your career as this provides the possibility of your music being played or associated with a big brand, film or TV show.